Suppression of Superconductivity and Electrostatic Side Gate Tuning in High Mobility SrTiO$_3$ Surface Electron Gas: Extended Data for Pinch-off and Conductance Quantization

 \section{Extended Data for Pinch-off and Conductance Quantization}

-Figure \ref{figure_supp_pinchoff_fig1}C and \ref{figure_supp_pinchoff_fig1}D shows DC bias spectroscopy data at $N_{\mathrm{H}}=8.4 \times 10^{13}$ cm$^{-2}$ using only $V_{\mathrm{gR}}$ on the $g=$ 20 $\mu$m side-gate pair, with $V_{\mathrm{gL}}=0$ V (rather than a combined $V_{\mathrm{gR}}$ and $V_{\mathrm{gL}}$ sweep).
-This measurement was taken before the measurement shown in Figure 5C.
+Fig. \ref{figure_supp_pinchoff_fig1}(c) and \ref{figure_supp_pinchoff_fig1}(d) shows DC bias spectroscopy data at $N_{\mathrm{H}}=8.4 \times 10^{13}$ cm$^{-2}$ using only $V_{\mathrm{gR}}$ on the $g=$ 20 $\mu$m side-gate pair, with $V_{\mathrm{gL}}=0$ V (rather than a combined $V_{\mathrm{gR}}$ and $V_{\mathrm{gL}}$ sweep).
+This measurement was taken before the measurement shown in Fig. 5(c) in the main text.
 It also shows conductance trace bunching at non-integer multiples of conductance quantum, indicative of quasi-ballistic sub-band transport through a disordered constriction.

-Figure \ref{figure_supp_pinchoff_fig1} shows the measurements at $N_{\mathrm{H}}=5.5 \times 10^{13}$ cm$^{-2}$, where the initial voltage sweeps on both the $g=$ 20 and 80 $\mu$m side gates led to sharp conductance decrease on the return trace and channel pinch-off.
+Fig. \ref{figure_supp_pinchoff_fig2} shows the measurements at $N_{\mathrm{H}}=5.5 \times 10^{13}$ cm$^{-2}$, where the initial voltage sweeps on both the $g=$ 20 and 80 $\mu$m side gates led to sharp conductance decrease on the return trace and channel pinch-off.